TheTrio/Daily-increase-in-cases/README.md

 # Covid19 TimeLapse (India)
- Provides an easy to use TimeLapse graph to view the growth in number of cases in India
+ Provides an easy to use TimeLapse graph to view the growth in number of Covid19 cases in India (Both daily and cumulative)
 ![](Demo.gif)

 ## Requirements